yk-sgr/website-old2/src/content/blog/flutte-rant.md

 )
 ```

+Look at all that boilerplate code...
-You see this?
-It's so much code.

-Of course, this example could be simplified by splitting the code in seperate widgets, but that's the case with both languages / tools.
+Do you see this?
+It's an excessive amount of code.
+However, this example could be simplified by dividing the code into separate widgets, which is a common practice in both languages/tools.

-# Will I be using Flutter in the future?
-Yes.
-Although I dont like writing much more code than I'm used to in other languages, I the developer experience is incredible.
-It's so easy to to create layouts and the hot reload is just amazing.
+As for whether I will continue to use Flutter in the future, the answer is yes.
+Even though I don't prefer writing significantly more code than what I'm accustomed to in other languages, the overall developer experience is remarkable.
+The process of creating layouts is simple, and the hot reload feature is simply amazing.